-Charlie Long enters his 28th year at North Carolina Wesleyan College and fourth season as Assistant Athletics Director for Community Relations and Marketing.
+Charlie Long enters his 29th year at North Carolina Wesleyan College and fifth season as Assistant Athletics Director for Community Relations and Marketing.
 Long is a 2016 NCWC Athletics Hall of Fame inductee and a 2017 Hall of Fame selection at his alma mater, the University of Mount Olive.

 The longest tenured coach in NCWC baseball history, Long was a member of the Battling Bishop coaching staff for 27 years, first as an assistant and then as head coach before stepping down at the conclusion of the 2018 season.
 He was proud to be a part of 1,160 total games during his tenure, and for his efforts, his #10 jersey is slated for retirement and will live on alongside six other Bishop legends whose contributions to the baseball program will not be forgotten.

 In the fall of 1991, Long joined the Bishops' staff as head volleyball coach while serving as the school's first full-time assistant baseball coach.
 In 1995, he functioned as the Bishops' interim head coach and led Wesleyan to the Conference Championship, making it to the title game of the South Regional.